washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 ### Supervised Sailing Southerly Policies

 1. Only a member with a skipper rating may supervise.
-2. The supervising member will conduct a chalk-talk with everyone to communicate the sailing boundaries, launching point, washup options, and self-rescuing in a direction at least 45 away from the wind to allow for progress back to shore.
+2. The supervising member will conduct a chalk-talk with everyone to communicate the sailing boundaries, launching point, washup options, and self-rescuing in a direction at least 45 degrees away from the wind to allow for progress back to shore.
 If possible, the supervisor may physically demonstrate the teaching boundaries by providing a demo of sailing within them.
 3. Only one member will be allowed to sail at a time for testing.
 4. (Only on Southerlies) Windsurfer will be initially tied to a tether, manned by the supervisor on land until they have proven to be able to make consistent upwind progress.
 A series of tacks and maintaining in the sailing boundaries while making upwind progress would be sufficient.
 Ensure that the tether doesn't become a hazard for other people or vessels in the water.